cdapio/coopr/docs/docs/source/guide/admin/shell-automator-plugin.rst

 Each Loom Automator plugin is responsible for implementing a bootstrap method in which it performs any actions it needs to be able to carry out further tasks.
 The Shell Automator plugin performs the following actions for a bootstrap task:
-        1. Bundle its local copy of the scripts directory into a tarball, ``scripts.tar.gz``.
-                * Unless the tarball exists already and was created in the last 10 minutes.
+        1. Bundle its local copy of the scripts directory into a tarball, ``scripts.tar.gz``, unless the tarball exists already and was created in the last 10 minutes.
-        2. Logs into the remote box and creates the loom cache diretory ``/var/cache/loom``.
+        2. Logs into the remote box and creates the Loom cache diretory ``/var/cache/loom``.
         3. SCP the local tarball to the remote Loom cache directory.
         4. Extracts the tarball on the remote host in the loom cache directory, creating ``/var/cache/loom/scripts``.